Workin' at the Car Wash Blues: Content

 Jim Croce described this song as having a "funky street feel".
 During a performance, he explained the song as "a story about a guy who thinks he thinks he should be ruling the universe somewhere, but he is really working at a car wash".
 Croce explained he came up with the idea for the song while in the military at Fort Jackson, running telephone cables on poles and thinking he should be doing something else.
 While on top of the pole, he thought about everyone in the same situation thinking they should be doing another "gig" and have a different job.

 In the song, a man has just been released from a 90-day prison sentence for "non-support", and believing himself to be "an undiscovered Howard Hughes" and "a genius", tries to smooth-talk his way into an executive position.
 Every company he tries turns him down, stating they have no openings, which forces him to accept menial work at a car wash.
 While begrudgingly doing his duties, he fantasizes about the executive life, and imagines himself sitting in an air-conditioned office (as compared to the reality of working "at this indoor Niagara Falls"), smoking cigars, drinking martinis, appearing in high-society magazines, and making sexual remarks at his secretary.

 The original title of the song was "I got them steadily depressing, low down, mind messing, working at the car wash blues" (as sung in the song); However, it was shortened before the single's release.

 Reception

 Cash Box said that "this cute composition...will naturally be another smash for old Croce fans and new" and that "the late singer -songwriter's ability to weave a lyric into his music is quite in evidence here and the result is a totally entertaining experience."
 Record World said it was Croce's "first local color story-song since 'Leroy Brown'" and described it as a "saga of an undiscovered Howard Hughes."

 B-side

 The flip side of the single features the song "Thursday".

 Live performances

-A live version of the song was released on his album Have You Heard: Jim Croce Live which includes an introduction to the song where he explains the origin of it.
+A live version of the song was released on his album Have You Heard: Jim Croce Live which includes an introduction to the song where he explains its origin.